What is the difference between a used SharePoint Server licence and the purchase of a new licence?

 The prerequisite for this is that the corresponding software is no longer used in the company and the original terms of purchase permit a resale.
 The ECJ established this back in 2012 in a ruling that was confirmed by the Federal Court of Justice in 2013.

-For our customers, this means that they receive, for example, a SharePoint Server licence at a cost that is considerably lower than Microsoft's list prices.
+For our customers, this means that they receive a SharePoint Server licence, for example, at a cost that is significantly lower than Microsoft's list prices.
 These are original licences with which you can use the software for an unlimited period of time and with all functions.
 Used licences also entitle you to free updates and service packs as well as support services from Microsoft within the scope of the licence agreements.

 In addition to the lower costs for acquisition and operation, used licences offer another advantage: with used licences you can also use and operate older software versions that are no longer offered by Microsoft.